 I think the marketing expert Roy Williams describes this challenge most eloquently when he says: “It’s hard to read the label when you’re inside the bottle.”

 Maybe I secretly enjoy that expression most because it emphasizes the advantage of hiring an outside consultant like me.
 But don’t worry, I think it’s possible for a business owner to “do-it-yourself” too.
 Here are some suggested steps you might take to help you define your true advantages to the marketplace, while getting rid of all the platitudes:

 1) First, let’s presume your brother-in-law has decided to get a pool.
 But he lives in different state, so you can’t build the pool for him.
 And you don’t know any builders over there, so you’ve got to teach him how to choose the right builder in his city.

 2) Now let’s make a list of all the things he should look for.
 Would you tell him to look for someone with “passion” and “dedication” and “expertise”?
 Or would you more likely tell him to look for a pool builder who:

 3) If your brother-in-law wants to know why these things are important, then explain it to him.
 What’s the significance of 10 years?
 What is APSP?
 Why does it matter?
 Tell him what he really needs to know to make a good decision.

-After this, the next step is to collect evidence that proves and supports your claims, and then put that on your website and in your brochures.
+After this, the next step is to collect evidence that proves and supports your claims.
+Then put that on your website, and in your brochures, and your on-hold message.
 And maybe even your elevator pitch, if you can make it brief.
 Presuming you can find an elevator….

 Best of luck in your efforts,

-©2009 Brett Lloyd Abbott / MYM Austin Inc. May not be used without permission.
+©2009 Brett Lloyd Abbott / Pool Builder Marketing / MYM Austin Inc. May not be used without permission.